fwd/reddit/README.md

 ## Need Custom Scraping?

 We're a software company based out of Miami, Florida, US.
-We work on projects all over the world projects, large and small.
+We work on projects all over the world, large and small.
 We accept most Crypto.
+Everything is done on Github.
 Reach out @ hello@fwd.dev

 ## Donate